-(a) A Person shall be eligible to become a Sponsored Member if: (i) it is sponsored into membership by a Sponsoring Member, and (ii) it (A) is a registered Investment Company under the Investment Company Act of 1940 and a "qualified institutional buyer" as defined by Rule 144A under the Securities Act of 1933, as amended, or (B) is a legal entity that is not
+(a) A Person shall be eligible to become a Sponsored Member if: (i) it is sponsored into membership by a Sponsoring Member, and (ii) it (A) is a registered Investment Company under the Investment Company Act of 1940 and a "qualified institutional buyer" as defined by Rule 144A under the Securities Act of 1933, as amended, or (B) is a legal entity that, although not organized as an entity specifically listed in paragraph (a)(1)(i) of Rule 144A under the Securities Act of 1933, as amended, satisfies the financial requirements necessary to be a "qualified institutional buyer" as specified in that paragraph.
+The Corporation shall have the right to rely on the representation provided by the Sponsoring Member regarding satisfaction of (ii).